matrix-org/matrix-spec-proposals/proposals/2783-homeserver-migration-data-format.md

 # MSC2783: Homeserver Migration Data Format

-This MSC proposes a specification of a data format for homeservers to export into, and other homeservers to import from.
+This MSC proposes a specification of a data format for homeservers to export into, and other homeservers to import from, this essentially allows transparent migration between homeserver implementations.

-This could counter potential "lock-in" and allow easy domain re-use, and more importantly;
+This could counter potential "implementations lock-in" and allow easy domain re-use.
-transparent migration between homeserver implementations.

 ## Proposal